TaTooKa/froth/docs/source/pages/meta/principles.rst

 world, and your gut, using the basic rules provided by this game.

-**Either failure/partial/success should move the story forward.** Don’t fall into the trap of “nothing happens” after a roll.
+**Either failure or success should move the story forward.** Don’t fall into the trap of “nothing happens” after a roll.
 Make it count.
 Make it change the state of the narrative one way or another.
 If necessary, wrap